 I did, and said unforgiveable things to those around me.
 But even more detrimental to my life were the negative thoughts & awful, torturous things I did & said to myself.
 I beat myself up on a daily basis.
 I was angry.
 I was annoyed by every little thing that anyone around me said or did.
 I was particularly annoyed ( and that is a gentle term) by myself.
 I attribute some of this to messy teenage hormones and all that stuff they preach about in school.
 But my issues went way, way beyond that.

 Now, I won’t tell you that being in therapy for three months has instantly exorcised me of all my lifelong demons.
+Apart from her kawaii stationary in her office I get easily distracted.
 But I will tell you that it has helped.
 I will tell you that therapy – and all the outside research I’ve done on mental health – has shone beautiful white light on my once dark little universe.
 Some days I wake up and just feel beautiful.
 In all my teenage years – and even before that – I never remember waking up and feeling safe, secure and… loved.

 But even though I’ve started to make changes, I still feel that some days I’m waiting for that “perfect” day to “start living.”
 I promise myself that tomorrow or next week I’ll start eating raw and running three miles every morning in sparkly pink Nikes and cut alcohol out of my life all together.
 But it seems like each and every time I make a promise like this to myself, I wake up tomorrow or next week without the slightest intention of actually following through.
 Okay, I wake up with intention…but right around lunchtime when I’m offered free slices of garlic-crust pizza, my motivation flies out of the window.
 And my hand flies into the pizza box.